 \subsection{Ablation Studies}

 We perform several ablation studies on the different components of CropMAE and report the results in Table~\ref{tab:ablations_1}.
-Unless stated otherwise, we use the default parameters (refer to the supplementary material).
+Unless stated otherwise, we use the default parameters presented in the Appendix~\ref{sec:environment}.
 Specifically, we train CropMAE on our ImageNet subset for $400$ epochs and report the results obtained on the DAVIS-2017~\cite{PontTuset2017Davis-arxiv} object propagation task.